SittardGo/raid-bot/README.md

 $ node index.js -g
 ```

-When running the index with the `-g` flag, you invoke the creation of a configuration file.
+When running the index with the `-g` flag, you invoke the generation of a configuration file.
 This file has to be filled in and located in the project root.
 The values guild-id, bot-token, client-id, version and description are required (and specific for your bot, created at https://appdiscordapp.com/developers/)).

 The bot will look for `config.dev.json` of the `DEV_MODE` is set to true, otherwise it will look for `config.json`.